siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Then use `scheme.Builder` to construct the scheme:
+Then, use `scheme.Builder` to construct the scheme:

 ```go
 builder := scheme.NewBuilder()